MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/azure-cosmosdb-nosql-connector.md

 ## Limitations

-When initializing `CosmosClient` manually, it's required to specify `CosmosClientOptions.UseSystemTextJsonSerializerWithOptions`.
-This is necessary due to certain limitations in the default serializer.
-You can set it to use `JsonSerializerOptions.Default` or customize it with other serializer options to fit your specific configuration needs.
+When initializing `CosmosClient` manually, it is necessary to specify `CosmosClientOptions.UseSystemTextJsonSerializerWithOptions` due to limitations in the default serializer.
+This option can be set to `JsonSerializerOptions.Default` or customized with other serializer options to meet specific configuration needs.

 ```csharp
 var cosmosClient = new CosmosClient(connectionString, new CosmosClientOptions()